moorebrett0/pizzatest/README.md

-Assessment 5: Triangles for Epicodus by Brett Moore
+Assessment 5: Pizza for Epicodus by Brett Moore

 Date: April 17th, 2015